Learn how to build your net worth right after graduation.

 Not sure what the expense ratio is for the funds you've invested in?
 Just google the fund's ticker (collection of capital letters representing the fund name).
 Click the Morningstar link.
 The expense ratio will pop right up.

 The other key place fees are incurred is with financial advisor fees.
-Some charge flat fees (by the hour or annually), but it is common to charge an Asset Under Management (or AUM) fee that is a percentage of your total investments.
-This will create a major drag on your portfolio.
-Avoid any commission based financial advisors, due to the conflict of interest.
+Some charge flat fees (by the hour or annually), but it is common to charge an Assets Under Management (or AUM) fee that is a percentage of your total investments.
+Not that financial advisors aren't valuable, but this will create a drag on your portfolio over time.
+Avoid any commission based financial advisors, due to the conflict of interest when recommending products.

 Let's review a few sample scenarios.
-You are a hard working, diligent investor and decide to invest $20,000 per year from 20 to 50.
+Let's assume you are a hard working, diligent investor and decide to invest $20,000 per year from 20 to 50.
 We will assume the historic stock market return of 10% (for your all stock portfolio), for simplicity.
 We will ignore taxes in all scenarios.

 Scenario A

 If you manage your own money without an advisor and invest in low cost index funds, your balance at 50 is $3.5 MILLION.
-Yes, million.
+Yes, millions.

 Scenario B

 If you invest in actively managed funds, but don't use an advisor, your balance at 50 would be $2.9M.
 Still a lot, but quite a bit less.
 I've assumed an average expense ratio of 1% here.
-I've also given actively managed funds the advantage of assuming the same returns as the index funds, although plenty of studies indicate actively managed funds fail to match their respective indexes over long periods of time.
+I've also given actively managed funds the advantage of assuming the same returns as the index funds, although plenty of studies indicate actively managed funds fail to match their respective indexes over long periods of time (note the SPIVA report data above).

 Scenario C